Azure/azure-functions-redis-extension/README.md

   - [`StackExchange.Redis.RedisValue`](https://github.com/StackExchange/StackExchange.Redis/blob/main/src/StackExchange.Redis/RedisValue.cs): The entry from the list.
 - Types available to all (`dotnet in-process`, `dotnet out-of-process`, `python`, `node`, `java`, `powershell`, etc)
   - `string`, `byte[]`/`ReadOnlyMemory<byte>`: The entry from the list.
-  - `Custom`: The trigger uses Json.NET serialization to map the entry from the list from a `string` into a custom type.
+  - `Custom`: The trigger uses Json.NET serialization to map `string` value into the given custom type.

 #### Sample
 The following sample polls the key `listTest`.